grommet/jsx-to-string/README.md

 ### Options

-  1. keyValueOverride (object)
+  * keyValueOverride (object)

-    This key allows you to replace the current key value, for example:
+    A key-value map that overrides the value of any React props with exact match with the given key.
+For example:

 ```js
 import React from 'react';